JuliaSIMD/StrideArrays.jl/README.md

 ### Caution

-StrideArrays do not bounds check by default.
+`StrideArray`s do not bounds check by default.
 To enable bounds checking, define
 ```julia
 StrideArraysCore.boundscheck() = true